Request support on coordination, information management, integration for nutrition outcomes or technical nutrition in emergencies assistance.

 Advisory:

-1. CMAM advisor and TWG lead: SARPV
+1. CMAM advisor and TWG lead: UNICEF, Co-Lead: WFP

-2. IYCF advisor and TWG lead: SCI
+2. IYCF advisor and TWG lead: UNHCR, Co-Lead; GK

-January to June 2022
+January to December 2025

-Nutrition Sector partners will continue providing life-saving essential nutrition services, both curative and preventive, for the target popu r through the 45 rationalized integrated nutrition facilities in the camps.
-Nutrition services will also be provided through other Sectors’ service centres, such as primary health care centres, hospitals, disability rehabilitation centres, and learning facilities, and through the Mother, Infant, and Young Child Feeding programme approaches.
+Nutrition Sector partners will continue providing life-saving essential nutrition services, both curative and preventive, for the target population through a total of 45 rationalized integrated nutrition facilities (INFs) in 33 Rohingya refugee camps in Cox’s Bazar Bangladesh.
+Nutrition sensitive services will also be provided through other Sectors’ service centres, such as primary health care centres, hospitals, disability rehabilitation centres, and learning facilities, and through the Mother, Infant, and Young Child Feeding programme approaches.
 Nutrition Sector partners will continuously monitor the malnutrition status of the targeted population.
-Children under five with identified nutrition needs will be screened, referred, verified, and admitted to the respective nutrition programme.
+Children under five and pregnant and breastfeeding women (PBW) with identified nutrition needs will be screened, referred, verified, and admitted to the respective nutrition programme.
 Children with disabilities will be referred to a disability rehabilitation program to receive stimulation therapy and to be treated jointly with nutrition, protection and disability services.
-The Blanket Supplementary Feeding Programme will provide preventive nutrition services to over 145,000 children under five and 42,000 PLW.
-The Sector will also advocate for and support other nutrition services that require inter-sectoral collaboration, including food vouchers in the selected pilot camps, and nutrition promotion and learning programmes in learning centres.
-The Nutrition Sector partners will expand cross-cutting programmes
+The Blanket Supplementary Feeding Programme will provide preventive nutrition services to 65,400 children of 6 to 23 months and 38,800 PBW whereas nutrition sensitive e-voucher will cover 97,100 children of 24-59 months.

 PRIORITIZED SECTOR OBJECTIVES